dgerabagi/data-curation-environment/prompt.md

 **This artifact is the primary log for new and recent case studies.** Older, resolved issues are archived in `A11.1 DCE - New Regression Case Studies.md` to keep this document concise and focused on currently relevant issues.

 ## 2. Case Studies

 ---

+### Case Study 031: Duplicate Files in Context due to Incomplete Root Deselection

+-   **Artifacts Affected:** `src/client/components/file-tree/FileTree.utils.ts`, `src/backend/services/flattener.service.ts`
+-   **Cycles Observed:** C21
+-   **Symptom:** When a user checks the root directory (selecting all files), then unchecks it, some files remain in the "Selected Items" list.
+If the user then re-checks the root directory, these leftover files are added again, resulting in duplicates in the `flattened_repo.md` file.
+-   **Root Cause Analysis (RCA):** The bug has two layers.
+The primary cause is a flaw in the frontend state management logic in `FileTree.utils.ts`.
+The "uncheck" logic was not correctly removing all descendant files from the selection state when an ancestor checkbox was toggled off.
+This left a stale, incorrect selection state.
+The secondary issue is that the `flattener.service.ts` trusted its input implicitly and did not perform a final de-duplication pass before processing the files.
+-   **Codified Solution & Best Practice:**
+    1.  **Backend Safeguard:** The `flattener.service.ts` must be made resilient to faulty input.
+Before processing, the `flatten` method must de-duplicate the incoming array of file paths using `[...new Set(paths)]`.
+This provides a robust, final guarantee against duplicates in the output.
+    2.  **Frontend Fix:** The selection logic in `FileTree.utils.ts` must be corrected.
+The `addRemovePathInSelectedFiles` function must ensure that when a node is unchecked, *all* of its descendant files are recursively found and removed from the selection set, ensuring perfect state synchronization.

+---